Li-Lab-SJTU/CausalPhosPro/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-CausalPhosPro is an R package for identifying the causal regulation of phosphoproteomics data.
+CausalPhosPro is an R package for causal inference of phosphoproteomics data.

 ## Installation